sensu/sensu-docs/content/sensu-go/6.4/learn/_index.md

 To register for an interactive instructor-led session, visit the [Sensu Go Workshop registration page](https://sensu.io/sensu-go-workshop).
 {{% /notice %}}

-## Glossary
+## Concepts and terminology

-If you're new to Sensu, start with a basic review of terminology in the [glossary][1] of definitions for common Sensu terms and concepts.
-The glossary includes links to relevant reference documentation for more in-depth information.
+If you're new to Sensu, start with a basic review of Sensu [concepts and terminology][1], which includes definitions and links to relevant reference documentation for more in-depth information.

 To visualize how Sensu concepts work together in the observability pipeline, [take the tour][6] &mdash; follow the `Next` buttons on each page.